tkevinbest/tkevinbest.github.io/README.md

 ## Academic Class Projects
-These are class projects that are outside my core research area that I created during grad school.

 ### Control of a Planar Ballbot with Obstacle Avoidance

 This project was developed for an Applied Optimal Control course taught by Dr. Christian Hubicki in the Winter 2023 semester.
 I wrote a controller for a ballbot, which is a small, wheeled robot that balances on top of a basketball.
 The controller uses trajectory optimization and convex model predictive control (MPC) to navigate the world while staying balanced and avoiding obstacles.